-According to my old 1984 edition of Larousse Gastronomique (given as a wedding present as a young Scot about to embark in a French kitchen), the Tarte Tatin was first served in Paris at Maxim's giving a bow to its creators, the famous Tatin sisters.
+According to my 1984 edition of Larousse Gastronomique (given as a wedding present as a young Scot about to embark in a French kitchen), the Tarte Tatin dessert was first served in Paris at Maxim's.

 Newly married, I was totally intimidated by my French Mother-in-Law's Tarte Tatin.
 Her dessert looked so sumptuous and grand with its glistening slices of warm caramelised apples sitting on top of a crispy pastry, just oozing with the sticky juices.
 How did she do it?

 Pressing her short and simple recipe in my hand, I was assured it was easy and inrattable; "You can't go wrong," she said.

 For a start, I used apples that didn't survive the cooking process (Pink Lady) and when I quickly turned the pan upside down for the grand finale de-moulding moment, some of the apples stuck to the bottom and the rest sat there miserably as light, uncaramelised mush.
 I thought of inventing a new Tart with Apple Sauce but somehow it didn't have quite the same "accident appeal" as that of the elderly Tatin Sisters.

 So, my lesson was learned.
 Use good quality firm and tart apples - the best, for example, are Granny Smith, Chantecler or French Golden Delicious.

 For much more on apples including more apple recipes,

 Can I make a Tarte Tatin with Pears?

 Absolutely!
 Using this recipe, apples can be replaced with firm to medium pears (Conference, Williams, Hardy are best).